 Looking for the convenience of living on campus?
 Full-time graduate students are eligible for two types of on-campus residence (provided space is available): Burton’s Pond Apartments and Feild Hall Residence.

-Each student apartment accommodates four students, each with a private bedroom, a shared kitchen, a shared office/study space, bathroom and living/dining room.
+Each student apartment accommodates two students, each with a private bedroom, a shared kitchen, a shared office/study space, bathroom and living/dining room.
 All apartments are fully furnished.
-The complex includes a laundry centre, mail boxes and the Internationalization Office.
+The complex includes a laundry room, mail boxes and access to the Internationalization Office.

 Apartments are allotted by date of housing application.
 Family accommodation is assigned according to a priority system.